MahjongRepository/mahjong_soul_api/README.md

-It is the fork of https://github.com/chaserhkj/PyMajSoul/ package with different improvements.

-`example.py` is working only with **Python3.7+**.
+The idea of repository based on https://github.com/chaserhkj/PyMajSoul/

+Python wrappers for Majsoul allow you to interact with their servers from Python scripts.

-## Requirements
+## For User

 1. Install python packages from `requerements.txt`
+2. `python example.py -u username -p password`

+This example is working only with **Python3.7+**.

+Also, you need to have a Chinese account to run this example, because only accounts from these servers has the ability to login with login and password.

+If you want to login to EN or JP servers you need to write your code to authenticate via email code or social network.
+Protobuf wrapper from this repository contains all needed API objects.

+## For Developer

+### Requirements

+1. Install python packages from `requerements.txt`
 1. Install protobuf compiler `sudo apt install protobuf-compiler`

-## How to update protocol files to the new version
+### How to update protocol files to the new version

 It was tested on Ubuntu.